jhumelsine/jhumelsine.github.io/_posts/2024-09-08-test-concerns.md

 Another possibly way to make tests hard to write is in attempting to write one test that covers as many behaviors as possible for the entire feature.
 I used to do this myself.
 These tests, which tended to come after the implementation, were difficult to write, and they were brittle.
 In a few weeks, the tests started failing as the feature matured.
 The tests were too difficult to maintain, so I abandoned them.

 Specify only one aspect of behavior per test.
-Since a method might handle different behaviors, then several test will be required to ensure each aspect of behavior is specified and covered.
+Since a method might handle different behaviors, several test will be required to ensure each aspect of behavior is specified and covered.

 # Writing Tests Is Too Boring
 The fun is in writing code and seeing it run.
 Writing tests is boring, especially if written after the code.
-After the coding fun, all you’re left with is drudgery of writing tests.
+After the coding fun, all you’re left with is drudgery of writing the tests.

 Rather than procrastinate the writing of boring tests, write one test before you implement its behavior.
 You don’t have to write the complete set of tests at once, nor do you want to.